-On June 24, 2014, the Shareholders approved a share unit plan (the "Share Unit Plan") for the benefit of the Company's employees and consultants.
+On June 15, 2017, the Shareholders re-approved a share unit plan (the "Share Unit Plan") for the benefit of the Company's officers, employees and consultants.
 The Share Unit Plan provides for the issuance of common shares from treasury, in the form of Restricted Share Units ("RSUs") and Performance Share Units ("PSUs").
-The maximum number of common shares that may be issuable under the Share Unit Plan is set at 0.75% of the number of issued and outstanding common shares on a non-diluted basis, provided that (i) the number of common shares issued or issuable under all share compensation arrangements (including under the Plan and Deferred Share Unit Plan - see Notes 9(b) and 9(d), respectively) shall not exceed 8% of the issued and outstanding common shares on a non-diluted basis.
+The maximum number of common shares that may be issuable under the Share Unit Plan is set at 1.5% of the number of issued and outstanding common shares on a non-diluted basis, provided that the number of common shares issued or issuable under the combined Share Unit Plan and Stock Option Plan (Note 9(b)) shall not exceed 5% of the issued and outstanding common shares on a non-diluted basis.
 RSUs and PSUs granted under the Share Unit Plan have a term of 5 years, unless otherwise specified by the Board.